nautobot/nautobot/docs/configuration/optional-settings.md

 NetBox will use these credentials when authenticating to remote devices via the [NAPALM library](https://napalm-automation.net/), if installed.
 Both parameters are optional.

+!!! note
-Note: If SSH public key authentication has been set up for the system account under which NetBox runs, these parameters are not needed.
+    If SSH public key authentication has been set up on the remote device(s) for the system account under which NetBox runs, these parameters are not needed.

 ---